-316 A Philosophical Approach to Poverty and Economic Justice

-A conceptual approach to the issues of poverty and the just society, examining various theories and models, developing fundamental principles, and attempting to formulate a coherent and workable theory with reference to a particular instance of poverty.
+316 A Philosophical Approach to Poverty and Economic Justice A conceptual approach to the issues of poverty and the just society, examining various theories and models, developing fundamental principles, and attempting to formulate a coherent and workable theory with reference to a particular instance of poverty.
 The Appalachian region will be used as a test case.
-Offered in 1982-83 and alternate years.

-318 Philosophy of Science
+Offered in 1983-84 and alternate years.
+351; 352; 451; 452 Special Studies in Philosophy Directed study planned and conducted with reference to the needs of students who are candidates for departmental honors.
+Qualified students who are not candidates for such honors are admitted with the consent of the department.
+402 Senior Seminar A seminar required of all philosophy and religious studies majors as part of their graduation reguirements.
+Each student is required to write a major paper on a topic within his/her major.
+A member of the department supervises the project.
+RELIGIOUS STUDIES (84) Basic Major: